mojira/arisa-kt/docs/Modules.md

 | Name  | `FutureVersion`                                                                  |
 | Class | [Link](../src/main/kotlin/io/github/mojira/arisa/modules/FutureVersionModule.kt) |

-Removes future versions from the ticket, and resolves it as `Awaiting Response` when the future version is the only version the ticket has.
+Removes future versions from the ticket, and resolves it as `Invalid` when the future version is the only version the ticket has.

 ### Checks